 The effect of the human activity on noise levels can be seen by comparing daytime noise to nighttime noise, for which the human activity is assumed to be reduced.
-As seen in Figure 6, the majority of the stations are noisier during the day for periods less than 1 s.
+As seen in Figure 6, the majority of the stations are noisier during the day for

+150 periods less than 1 s.
 The noise difference between day and night decreases with increasing periods, but the nationwide trend of days being noisier is valid for 0.1 s, 0.25 s, and 0.5 s.
 The same pattern can be seen in broadband stations located in Italy (D'Alessandro et al., 2021).

-In the weekday - weekend variations, the same trend\pattern can be followed in short periods.
+In the weekday - weekend variations, the same trend can be followed in short periods.
 Figure 7 shows that weekdays of were noisier with respect to weekends in almost all stations.
-Depending on the settlement's characteristics, noise level change can have large or small values on the weekend.
-If a station is located in a settlement where on the weekend human related noises are not changing (e.g. touristic areas), the power change between weekday and weekend will be small.
+Depending on the settlement's characteristics, noise level change can are not changing (e.g. touristic areas), the power change between weekday and weekend will be small.
 The same logic applies to the stations located on the outskirts of the settlements, since the high-frequency noises attenuate rapidly with distance.
-The noise level changes are consistent with the changes in weekly human activities.